Michal-Atlas/DawnStorm/dawnstorm.md

 Abilities:

+- **Amulet user**: You are able to extract Mana from magic glyphs, 1 Mana per Second
 - **Battle Caster**: You get `-1` per attack (the limit is still `+3`) when casting after having taken damage
+- **Beast Knowledge**: You have a skill in identifying Magical Beasts
+- **Mana Share**: You are able to give your Mana to anyone you touch, 1 Mana per Second
 - **Spellcraft**: You learn 1 Motion and 2 Elements (You may gain a Magic Character if your GM allows)
 - **Spellcraft 2** \[Spellcraft\]: You learn an additional 1 Motion/Element and 1 Element
 - **Spellcraft 3** \[Spellcraft 2\]: You learn an additional Element